Reading time: 7 min.

 Similar to microblading (which is commonly used to create the effect of thick, full eyebrows), scalp micropigmentation (SMP) uses an electric tattoo device to create the look of a shadow on your scalp.

 While hair transplants are rarely suitable for alopecia areata patients, SMP can be a good option for those suffering from this condition.
 Alopecia areata is autoimmune disease that causes hair loss and affects 1 in 170 people in the UK.
-Because alopecia areata causes patchy, non-scarring hair loss, scalp micropigmentation could help disguise the patches of thinning hair.
+Since alopecia areata causes patchy, non-scarring hair loss, scalp micropigmentation could help disguise the patches of thinning hair.

-Natural alternatives to a hair transplant
+Natural alternatives to hair transplant surgery

 Caffeine can help stimulate hair growth, but topical application is the most effective way to use it.
 Some research has shown caffeine can counteract the negative effects of testosterone in causing androgenetic alopecia.
 (11)